 The District and other members of the Public Water Agencies Group (PWAG) have hired and share the services of an Emergency Preparedness Coordinator.
 This has already resulted in a successful training held at the District office.
-This approach also kept the District in a good position when responding to the July 4 and 5 earthquakes near Ridgecrest and compliance with the America's Water Infrastructure Act (AWIA) of 2018.
+This approach also kept the District in a good position when responding to the July 4 and 5 earthquakes near Ridgecrest, compliance with the America's Water Infrastructure Act (AWIA) of 2018 and responding to the current COVID-19 event.